1878 Rafael Salazar y Grajales guitar

 Location: Tucson

-Rafael Salazar y Grajales (1842-1882) was a contemporary of Antonio Torres during their time in Sevilla.
-Guitar making ran in his family, with his father, Diego Salazar y Soto (1807-after 1868), and his grandfather, Manuel Salazar, both being skilled luthiers.
-Rafael was born while the family resided at calle Carpenteria 47, where his father's workshop was located.
-Sometime before 1861, they relocated a few blocks away to Cuna 30, situated near Cerrageria, where Torres also had his shop.
-In 1865, trade guides listed Rafael and his father as guitar makers at Cuna 30.
-By that time, Rafael had married Maria de la Concepcion Mara Vides, and they had two children, Antonio and Josefa.
-Rafael continued working alongside Diego until his father's passing in 1868.
-Following this, Rafael established his own shop at Alcaiceria, 29, not far from his previous location, where he continued crafting guitars until his death in 1882, attributed to pulmonary tuberculosis.
+Rafael Salazar y Grajales (1842–1882) was a contemporary of Antonio de Torres during their time in Sevilla.
+Guitar making was deeply rooted in his family, with his father, Diego Salazar y Soto (1807–after 1868), and his grandfather, Manuel Salazar, both being accomplished luthiers.
+Rafael was born while the family lived at Calle Carpintería 47, where his father’s workshop was located.
+Sometime before 1861, the family moved a few blocks away to Cuna 30, near Calle Cerragería, where Torres also had his shop.
+By 1865, trade guides listed both Rafael and his father as guitar makers operating at Cuna 30.
+Around this time, Rafael had married María de la Concepción Mara Vides, and they had two children, Antonio and Josefa.

-While guitars crafted by contemporaries like Manuel de Soto y Solares (1839-1906) and Manuel Gutierrez (1773-1857) have been preserved, few instruments from other makers who worked alongside Torres in Sevilla have survived.
-Another Rafael Salazar y Grajales guitar is known to exist in the collection of Algun Morgan and Liam Romanillos.
+After Diego’s death in 1868, Rafael established his own shop at Alcaicería 29, close to his previous location.
+There, he continued crafting guitars until his untimely death in 1882 from pulmonary tuberculosis.
+While guitars by contemporaries such as Manuel de Soto y Solares (1839–1906) and Manuel Gutiérrez (1773–1857) have survived, relatively few instruments from other Sevilla-based luthiers of that era remain.
+However, another guitar by Rafael Salazar y Grajales is known to exist in the collection of Algun Morgan and Liam Romanillos.

-The influence of Torres on Rafael is immediately apparent upon opening the case of this guitar.
-Externally, it bears resemblance to the simpler guitars Torres produced between 1864 and 1868 in terms of size, shape, and proportions.
-Although it features thin fan bracing similar to Torres' design, it lacks the kite with diagonal braces at the bottom.
-Instead of the 5 or 7 fan braces commonly seen in Fleta guitars, this one boasts 9 fan braces.
-This suggests that while Rafael was well-versed in Torres' work, he had his own ideas about bracing and was not strictly replicating Torres' designs.
+The influence of Torres on Rafael’s work is immediately evident upon examining this guitar.
+Externally, it closely resembles the simpler guitars Torres produced between 1864 and 1868 in terms of size, shape, and proportions.
+Internally, it features thin fan bracing akin to Torres’ designs, though it departs from Torres’ use of diagonal kite bracing at the bottom.
+Instead of the five or seven fan braces commonly seen in Torres’ guitars, this instrument employs nine fan braces, demonstrating Rafael’s willingness to experiment and innovate rather than strictly replicate Torres’ designs.

-This guitar possesses a distinctive tonality characterized by rich harmonic content.
-Trebles and basses exhibit excellent balance, and each note is strong and resonant, maintaining its power even in the highest register.
-The choice of wood provides insight into how Rafael achieved an affordable yet excellent-sounding guitar.
-The top boasts meticulously book-matched straight grain spruce (Picea abies) with narrower grain in the middle and wider grain towards the edges.
-In contrast, the back and sides are made from unmatched pieces of maritime pine (Pinus pinaster), a commonly used wood in Spain for furniture, poles, and posts due to its rapid growth.
+This guitar delivers a distinctive tonal quality with a rich harmonic character.
+Its trebles and basses are exceptionally well-balanced, with each note resonating clearly and maintaining strength even in the highest registers.
+The choice of materials sheds light on Rafael’s approach to crafting an affordable yet high-quality instrument.
+The soundboard is made from meticulously book-matched spruce (Picea abies), with narrow grain at the center and wider grain towards the edges.
+In contrast, the back and sides are constructed from mismatched maritime pine (Pinus pinaster), a wood commonly used in Spain for furniture and utility purposes due to its rapid growth and availability.